sipeed/sipeed_wiki/docs/soft/maixpy/en/others/maixpy_faq.md

 3. Check if the I2C write command is correct, if you want to set the input/output mode of PCA9534, you should use `i2c.writeto_mem (0x20,0x3,b'\x80')` instead of `i2c.writeto (0x20, 2, b'x80')`.
 4. Check if the I2C wires are reliable, and there are no loose or broken connections.
 5. Check if the I2C device is damaged or overheated.
-Add some delays between the I2C initialization and usage, to make sure the I2C port is activated.
+6. Add some delays between the I2C initialization and usage, to make sure the I2C port is activated.

+## AttributeError: 'Image' object has no attribute 'find_blobs'

+Flash the firmware bin named with `openmv`.
+Firmware named with `minimum` does not support this function.

+If this does not meet your command, you can compile the firmware by yourself.